bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 And so if anybody's interested in FediMint, just go join the FediMint discord.
 I think this is the fediment.org website.
-And there should be, I'm assuming there's a discord link on there somewhere.
+I'm assuming there's a discord link on there somewhere.

 Speaker 2: 01:00:02

-Yeah, chat.fediment.org.
+Yeah, chat.fedimint.org.
 We should probably feature it a little more.

 Speaker 1: 01:00:08